 Nuclear power is deemed a safe and low-carbon generation method by some, by others a bridge technology toward a fully renewable energy future.
 Uranium is mined, itself with severe consequences on local populations, and not being replenished, so it is not renewable.
 The elusive fusion, if eventually working, would also not be “renewable”, though there is no foreseeable shortage of hydrogen.

 There are risks with nuclear power.
 Now risk is always a question of who is willing to take, or deny, which sorts of it, for how long, and for what price.
 The new German nuclear phase-out is a good example.
 After the Fukushima Daiichi disaster in 2011, some studies were re-evaluated showing that most German nuclear plants will not withstand an earthquake of magnitude 7 (Richter scale).
-Tsunamis are not a frequent site on Germany’s shores, and it is also not in an earthquake danger zone, but earthquakes have happened and can happen every couple of couple of decades.
+Tsunamis are not a frequent site on Germany’s shores, and it is also not in an earthquake danger zone, but earthquakes have happened over the last centuries.
 Even if they statistically only occur once in 1,000 years, it is a risk, because it is impossible to predict exactly when the next one will happen.
 This was one of the major reasons that led to the decision to abandon nuclear power in Germany.
 (There also have been some embarrassing incidents e.g. in the Krümmel plant near Hamburg, where a transformer short-circuit caused a fire in 2007, big fuss, transformer repaired, everything checked, finally plant re-started in 2009 and lo and behold, another short-circuit causing another fire!
 Since then the plant has been shut down and will now not be re-started.)

 If a risk is small, but the potential consequences catastrophic, risk assessments would generally consider it high priority.
 The UK however would have none of this German paranoia.
 A graduate at the London School of Economics called John Moore even called it a “misguided and potentially damaging interpretation of the precautionary principle”.

 The German government was not willing to take the risk.
 And why would they?
-Renewables are now so competitive in Germany that they’re taking big steps toward phasing out the hugely effective guaranteed feed-in tariff law (Erneuerbare-Energien-Gesetz), much to the chagrin of environmental organisations that argue that it’s too early and caused by government listening to the conventional fuel fossils.
+Renewables are now so competitive in Germany that the hugely effective guaranteed feed-in tariff law (Erneuerbare-Energien-Gesetz) is being phased out.

 Over 1,000 new coal-fired power plants were in planning stage worldwide, and China is on average commissioning one every 10 days.
 China is also rapidly expanding renewable energy.

 The International Energy Agency predicts energy demand to go up two thirds (66%) by 2020.
 Whether that’s realistic is another question.
 Peak oil is imminent or has already occurred, only with a couple of decades of hindsight will we be able to tell.
 Maybe we’ll start fracking on a large scale and actually trigger an earthquake that gives us the next nuclear disaster.
-Why can’t we stop before that and look up to our central star supplying us with a multiple of our energy need, and start focussing much more on harnessing that, including distribution (cue Desertec) and storage (cue hydrogen economy), or even better, start with what we have available locally instead of making ourselves dependent on long distributions chains, multi-national agreements and global markets?
+Why can’t we stop before that and look up to our central star supplying us with aplenty, about 3,000 times of what we need, and start focussing much more on harnessing that, starting with what we have available locally instead of making ourselves dependent on long distributions chains, multi-national agreements and global markets?